Max Garcia, Co-founder High Six

 Did you know that the majority of timber waste in construction comes from concrete sites?

-Counter-intuitively, this is less due to the material than the methodology employed.
+Counter-intuitively, the waste is less due to the material than the methodology employed.

-Timber as a technology lends itself super well to prefabrication techniques due to its versatility, easy handling, low-tech processing and the high customization opportunities.
+Timber as a material adapts well to prefabrication techniques due to its versatility, easy handling, low-tech processing, and high customization opportunities.

-With prefabrication we can considerably add value to the product offering in the form of pre-assembled structures, pre-insulated and water-tight floor slabs or even fully functional building envelope elements.
-These can come together at varying levels of prefabrication depending on the project features (from kit of parts to ready-to-commission volumetric modules).
+With prefabrication, we can considerably add value to the product offering, with pre-assembled structures, pre-insulated and water-tight floor slabs, or even fully functional building envelope elements.
+These can come together at varying levels of prefabrication depending on the project features (from a kit of parts to ready-to-commission volumetric modules).

-While this value creation process is carried out in a safer, controlled manufacturing environment where there is no impact from rain/snow or the cycles of day light, we can also control waste with much better yield.
+While this value creation process is carried out in a safer, controlled manufacturing environment where there is no impact from rain/snow or the cycles of daylight, we can also control waste with a much better yield.

-Today, the timber construction ecosystem is diverse, robust and expands while creating environmental and social impact with healthier, more sustainable infrastructure.
+Today, the timber construction ecosystem is diverse, robust, and expanding while creating environmental and social impact with healthier, more sustainable infrastructure.

 Decades of sustainable forest management and timber engineering have created an opportunity to push the boundaries of what engineered timber can do: higher-rise, larger-scale, improved architectural flexibility, more predictable performance, accuracy, and durability.

 However, its potential is not yet fully unlocked.

-Construction projects are developed and managed with a fragmentation that eliminate most of the channels for collaboration.
-Goals and incentives differ between the stakeholders of the value chain which – unwillingly – carry their work in an isolated fashion.
+Construction projects are developed and managed with fragmentation that eliminates most of the channels for collaboration.
+Goals and incentives differ between the stakeholders of the value chain which – unwillingly – carry out their work in an isolated fashion.
 The interfaces between building components (wall to foundation, MEP integration, etc.) and between scopes of work are confusing by design and left to solve on site.

-The unfortunate consequence of this is information asymmetry between decision makers and technology providers that affects the ideation, integration and validation of design.
+The unfortunate consequence of this is information asymmetry between decision-makers and technology providers affects the ideation, integration, and validation of design.
 It limits the ability to express architectural creativity as well as benefiting from value engineering towards the end-product performance.
 The traditional, late-stage tender process involves a transfer of technical responsibility at the procurement phase which does not allow for enough technical definition (let alone a design freeze) in due time.